shikharji/api/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions regarding this project, please contact us at your-email@example.com.
+For any questions or suggestions regarding this project, please contact us at astroman6569@gmail.com.